Depending on your skill set and available time there are a number of ways to get involved.

 When new version of Scientific Linux is in development we will publish updates under the ‘rolling’ tree and announce them to the Scientific Linux Development list.
 You can test the release by pointing your yum repos at the rolling tree or by installing from any provided iso files.

-The exact process for your yum repos varies between the SL releases and somewhat dependant on your local system configuration.
+The exact process for your yum repos varies between the SL releases and somewhat dependent on your local system configuration.